Global anomalies in $6D$ gauged supergravities: Anomaly-free gauged N=(1,0) , 6D supergravities: Old, recent and new

+where $d_R$ is the Pfaffian invariant defined as \be {\rm Pf} (F) := \frac{1}{2^4 4!} \epsilon^{abcdefg} \tr \left( F_{ab} F_{cd} F_{ef} F_{gh} \right)\ , \ee and it is relevant only for $D_4$.
 Similar relations define the constant coefficients $a_{\rm adj}^i, b^i_{\rm adj}, c_{\rm adj}^i$, and $\tr$ is the trace in the fundamental representations.
-For any representation $R$ of any Lie group of dimension $d$, rank $r$, fundamental and adjoint representations $F$ and $A$ respectively, the coefficients $a_R, b_R, c_R$, {\it except for $D_4$}, are given by \cite{Okubo:1981td,Avramis:2005hc} \footnote{The indices $l_2$ and $l_4$ are tabulated for a large number of representations of all Lie groups in \cite{McKayPateraBook}, and they can easily be computed by using the LieART package \cite{Feger:2019tvk} in Mathematica for any representation of any Lie group.
+For any representation $R$ of any Lie group of dimension $d$, rank $r$, fundamental and adjoint representations $F$ and $A$ respectively, the coefficients $a_R, b_R, c_R$, {\it with the exception of $D_4$}, are given by \cite{Okubo:1981td,Avramis:2005hc} \footnote{The indices $l_2$ and $l_4$ are tabulated for a large number of representations of all Lie groups in \cite{McKayPateraBook}, and they can easily be computed by using the LieART package \cite{Feger:2019tvk} in Mathematica for any representation of any Lie group.
 Formulae for the modified 4th index $\ell_4^\prime$ has been computed in \cite{Okubo:1981td} also for arbitrary representations of all Lie groups.}

 where the $2n^{\text{th}}$ order index of a given representation is defined as $l_{2n}(R) = \sum_{w\in \Lambda_{R}} (w,w)^{n}$ where $w$ are the weights in the weight lattice $\Lambda_{R}$ of the representation, and the inner product $(\cdot,\cdot)$ is the standard Killing metric on the weight space.
 The coefficient $a_{R}$ is the index $l_{2}(R)$, normalised such that it gives 1 on the fundamental representation.
 It is noteworthy that $l_4(R)=0$ for $A_1, A_2, G_2, F_4, E_6, E_7, E_8$.
 For the discussion of trace relations and indices in the case of $D_4$, we refer to \cite{Okubo:1981td}.
-In this paper, we shall only need the following in this case:
+See also \cite{Becker:2026etl} for a recent review.
+In this case we define we need only the coefficients tabulated below. \be